golib/goenv/README.md

 4. The global `~/.goenv/version` file.
 You can modify this file using the [`goenv global`](#goenv-global) command.
+If the global version file is not present, goenv assumes you want to use the "system" installed Golang — i.e. whatever version would be run if goenv weren't in your path.

+### Choosing the GOPATH

+1. The `GOENV_GOPATH` environment variable, if specified.
+You can use the [`goenv shell`](#goenv-shell) command to set this environment variable in your current shell session.

+2. The first `.go-version` file found by searching the directory of the script you are executing and each of its parent directories until reaching the root of your filesystem.

+3. The first `.go-version` file found by searching the current working directory and each of its parent directories until reaching the root of your filesystem.
+You can modify the `.go-version` file in the current working directory with the [`goenv local`](#goenv-local) command.

-If the global version file is not present, goenv assumes you want to use the "system" Ruby—i.e. whatever version would be run if goenv weren't in your path.
+4. The global `~/.goenv/version` file.
+You can modify this file using the [`goenv global`](#goenv-global) command.
+If the global version file is not present, goenv assumes you want to use the "system" installed Golang — i.e. whatever version would be run if goenv weren't in your path.

-### Locating the Ruby Installation
+### Locating the Golang Installation

-Once goenv has determined which version of Ruby your application has specified, it passes the command along to the corresponding Ruby installation.
+Once goenv has determined which version of Golang your project has specified, it passes the command along to the corresponding Golang installation.

-Each Ruby version is installed into its own directory under `~/.goenv/versions`.
+Each Golang version is installed into its own directory under `~/.goenv/versions`.
 For example, you might have these versions
 installed:

-* `~/.goenv/versions/1.8.7-p371/`
+* `~/.goenv/versions/go-1/`
-* `~/.goenv/versions/1.9.3-p327/`
+* `~/.goenv/versions/go-1.2/`
-* `~/.goenv/versions/jruby-1.7.1/`
+* `~/.goenv/versions/go-1.2.1/`

 Version names to goenv are simply the names of the directories in `~/.goenv/versions`.

 ## Installation

-**Compatibility note**: goenv is _incompatible_ with RVM.
-Please make sure to fully uninstall RVM and remove any references to it from your shell initialization files before installing goenv.

 If you're on Mac OS X, consider
 [installing with Homebrew](#homebrew-on-mac-os-x).